Mad Cave Studios announces variant covers & the synopsis for issue #1 of their regular Phantom series

 - 4 min read

 For the Phantom to be successful, we need a popular and successful Phantom series in the USA.
-Starting July 30 2025, Mad Cave Studios regular series will be out in comic shops around the world.
-Issue one is also now available for pre order.
-You can either pre order via Mad Cave Studios website or via your local comic shop.
+Starting September 24 2025, Mad Cave Studios regular series will be out in comic shops around the world.
+You can either pre order via Mad Cave Studios website or via your local comic shop with the pre orders being available in the July previews.

-The series is written by Ray Fawkes and drawn by Russell Mark Olson.
-Their first Phantom story was in issue #0 which was released on Free Comic Day on 3 May 2025.
+The series is written by Ray Fawkes, drawn by Russell Mark Olson and lettered by Taylor Esposito.
+The first Phantom story of this new Phantom series was issue #0 which was released on Free Comic Day on 3 May 2025.
 Our review of this comic can be found here.

 The synposis of the first issue is: